-The Sony WF-XB700 are a decently versatile pair of truly wireless in-ears, though they lack a lot of features.
-As part of Sony's "XB" or "Extra Bass" series, they're designed to provide an extra thump and punch in the bass range, but their sound profile is still suitable for most music genres and audio content.
-While they last 10 hours off a single charge, their portable case provides only around one additional charge for your most busy days.
-These well-built headphones are also comfortable and stable enough for light exercise, but their slightly bulky in-ear design may not be for everyone.
-They don't have an active noise cancelling feature, a companion app, or any sound customization features, but they should still be suitable for most casual listeners.
+The Sony WF-XB700 are a decently versatile pair of truly wireless in-ears without many extra features.
+As part of Sony's 'XB' or 'Extra Bass' series, they're designed to provide extra thump and punch in the bass range, but their sound profile is still quite neutral and should suit a range of audio content and music genres.
+They have a continuous battery life of roughly 10 hours and come with a charging case, but it only stores one additional charge.
+They're well-built and stable enough for light exercise if you can get a good seal, but their slightly bulky in-ear design may be uncomfortable for some.
+They don't have an active noise cancelling feature, a companion app, or any sound customization features but should still suit casual listeners who want relatively simple headphones.

 The Sony WF-XB700 aren't recommended for wireless gaming.
 They aren't compatible with either Xbox or PS4.
 While they can connect to Bluetooth-enabled PCs, because of their high latency, they aren't ideal for gaming.